qxf2/qxf2-page-object-model/Readme.md

 We've implemented some version of this framework at several clients (https://qxf2.com/clients).
 In all cases, the framework helped us write automated tests within the first week of our engagement.
 We hope you find this framework useful too!

+We have also included API test automation framework based on the player interface pattern in our repository.
+You can now write your api tests included with Selenium and Appium tests , please note api tests written here are based out of sample api available at qxf2/cars-api repository.

 ---------
 SETUP